rubenvannieuwpoort/site/public/posts/notes-on-iterators.md

 ### Haskell: lazyness

 In Haskell, things are more abstract and we don't have to worry about petty things such as iterators.

+< Of course, we have other things to worry about, such as writing Haskell.

 ```
 diffs = [1,3..]
 squares = tail . scanl (+) 0 $ diffs
 ```

-> Of course, we have other things to worry about, such as writing Haskell code.

 Now, `take 10 squares` takes the first 10 squares from this infinite list.